Our History

 Our Editorial Panel

-Our panelists include academics, activists, trade unionists, booksellers and publishers, who all bring a variety of expertise across politics and the social sciences.
-Volunteering their time for free, the panel read a huge number of books, of which 12 a year are selected for publication as a Left Book Club edition.
+Our panellists include writers, activists, trade unionists, booksellers, publishers and academics.
+They bring a wide range of expertise from different political fields and traditions.
+Volunteering their time for free, the panel read a huge number of books, of which twelve per year are selected for publication in Left Book Club editions.

 Panel Members